package-health/php/DOCKER.md

 ## Creating a network

-The network will be shared by the containers so they can communicate without exposing ports to the host machine.
+The network will be shared by the containers, so they can communicate without exposing ports to the host machine.

 ```bash
 docker network create php-package-health-network